ReBoot: Distributed statistical learning via refitting bootstrap samples: Introduction

 \section{Introduction}

 Apace with the data explosion in the digital era, it is common for modern data to be distributed across multiple or even a large number of sites.
-One representative example is the data that are continuously generated by edge devices such as mobile phones, personal computers, smart watches, etc. Such data, if accessible, can be used to train models that underpin modern AI applications and services.
-For instance, browsing history data can help recommendation systems learn customer preference and produce precise recommendations.
+One example is the data that are continuously generated by edge devices such as mobile phones, personal computers, and smart watches.
+Such data, if accessible, can be used to train models that underpin modern AI applications and services.
+For instance, browsing history data can help recommendation systems learn customer preference and produce personalized recommendations.
 Another example is regarding health records from multiple clinical sites.
-Aggregating these datasets or the derived models can improve the learning accuracy and enhance the significance of the tests of interest, lending further statistical support to knowledge discovery.
-However, there are two salient challenges of analyzing decentralized data: (a) communication of large-scale data between sites is expensive and inefficient; (b) such sensitive data as internet browsing history or health records are not allowed to be shared for privacy or legal reasons.
-It is thus time-pressing to develop a new generation of statistical learning methods that can conquer these challenges.
+Aggregating these datasets or the derived models can improve the learning accuracy and enhance the power of statistical tests of interest, lending further statistical support to knowledge discovery.
+However, there are two salient challenges of analyzing decentralized data: (a) communication of large-scale data between sites is expensive and inefficient, {because of the limitation of network bandwidth, among other things}; (b) such sensitive data as internet browsing history or health records may not be allowed to be shared for privacy or legal reasons.
+It is thus time-pressing to develop a new generation of statistical learning methods that can address these challenges.

 Perhaps the most straightforward strategy to handle distributed datasets is the one-shot aggregation (see the left panel of Figure \ref{fig:one_shot}).
 Suppose the data are distributed across $m$ sites, forming $m$ sub-datasets $\{\cD ^ {(k)}\}_{k=1} ^ m$.
 The one-shot aggregation framework first calculates local statistics $\widehat \bbeta ^ {(k)}$ on each sub-dataset $\cD ^ {(k)}$ and then combines all the local statistics to form an aggregated statistic $\widetilde \bbeta$.
 This strategy requires only one round of communication of subsample-based statistics, thereby requiring low communication cost and preventing privacy leakages due to transmission of raw data.